 - a) Each competitor shall be assigned four (4) officials during each heat: - b) One official, the timekeeper/lap counter will time the competitor's aircraft for the required ten laps.
 In doing so, he will count the laps flown and advise the pilot by visual or audio system when he has completed the necessary ten laps.
-He will keep the recorded time on his timing device until he has entered the time on the score sheet. - c) At the No.1 pylon there will be one official as pylon judge and signaller for each competitor in the heat.
+He will keep the recorded time on his timing device until he has entered the time on the score sheet. - c) At the No 1 pylon there will be one official as pylon judge and signaller for each competitor in the heat.
 The pylon judge/signaller will stand perpendicular to the direction of the course on the safety side of the course.
-Each pylon signaller will have a distinctive colour allocated, and the contest director will arrange for each model aircraft to be identified by one pylon judge signaller before the start of every heat. - d) The pylon judge signaller will have his flag in a ready position, or his light off as the aircraft reach midcourse between No. 3 and No. 1 pylons, or earlier.
-At the instant the model aircraft draws level with the No.1 pylon he will briskly lower his flag or switch his light on.
-There will be no pilot's helpers at any of the pylons. - e) Note: Signals may be coloured flags, lights or shutters. - f) Pylon judge No. 2 is placed behind the base of the triangle at a safe distance in a 45 degrees angel to the line between pylon 2 and 3.
+A sighting device for the judge(s) is obligatory.
+Each pylon signaller will have a distinctive colour allocated, and the contest director will arrange for each model aircraft to be identified by one pylon judge - signaller before the start of every heat.

-- g) Pylon judge No. 3 is placed at a safe distance in a 45 degrees angel to the line between pylon 2 and 3 in the direction of pylon No. 1. - h) The judges at the No. 2 and No. 3 pylons will record pylon cuts (infringement).
+- d) The pylon judge signaller will have his flag in a ready position, or his light off as the aircraft reach midcourse between $N^{\circ}$ 3 and $N^{\circ}$ 1 pylons, or earlier.
+At the instant the model aircraft draws level with the $N^{\circ}$ 1 pylon he will briskly lower his flag or switch his light on.
+There will be no pilot's helpers at any of the pylons. - e) Note: Signals may be coloured flags, lights or shutters. - f) The N° 2 pylon judge is placed behind the base of the triangle at a safe distance in a 45 degrees angle to the line between pylon numbers 2 and 3.
+A sighting device for the judge(s) is obligatory. - g) The N° 3 pylon judge is placed at a safe distance in a 45 degrees angel to the line between pylons 2 and 3 in the direction of N° 1 pylon.
+A sighting device for the judge(s) is obligatory. - h) The judges at the N° 2 and N° 3 pylons will record pylon cuts (infringement).
 At the end of each race the sideline and pylon Judges will inform the starter of any infringements by any competitor. - i) The starter is in charge of each heat.
 He will first ensure that all competitors and officials are ready to commence.
 Each signaller will have a flag or light of a distinctive colour.
 The starter will arrange for each model aircraft to be identified by one signaller before the start of any heat.
 A radio operation check from each competitor will be made prior to identification.
 The contest director may also be the starter.